Star Wars: The Force Awakens: Plot

-Starkiller Base demonstrates its power by simultaneously destroying the New Republic capital of Hosnian Prime and four of its neighboring planets, leaving the Resistance on their own.
+Starkiller Base destroys the Hosnian star system, including the New Republic capital Hosnian Prime, leaving the Resistance without support.
 The First Order attacks Takodana in search of BB-8.
 Han, Chewbacca, and Finn are saved by Resistance X-wing fighters led by Poe, who survived the crash.
-Leia arrives at Takodana with C-3PO and reunites with Han.
-Meanwhile, Kylo captures Rey and takes her to Starkiller Base, but she resists his mind-reading attempts.
+Leia arrives at Takodana with C-3PO and reunites with Han; it is revealed that she is Kylo's mother.
+Meanwhile, Kylo captures Rey, realizing she had seen the map, and takes her to Starkiller Base, but she resists his mind-reading attempts.
 Snoke orders Kylo to bring Rey to him.
 Discovering she can use the Force, Rey escapes using a Jedi mind trick on a stormtrooper guard.

-At the Resistance base on D'Qar, BB-8 finds R2-D2, who had been in low-power mode since Luke's disappearance.
-As Starkiller Base prepares to fire once more, the Resistance devises a plan to destroy it by attacking its thermal oscillator.
+At the Resistance base, BB-8 finds R2-D2, who had been in low-power mode since Luke's disappearance.
+As Starkiller Base prepares to fire again, the Resistance plans to destroy it by attacking its thermal oscillator.
 Using the Falcon, Han, Chewbacca, and Finn infiltrate the facility, find Rey, and plant explosives.
-Han confronts Kylo, calling him by his birth-name Ben, and implores him to abandon the dark side.
-Kylo seems to consider this, but kills Han instead.
-Devastated, Chewbacca shoots Kylo and sets off the explosives, allowing Poe to attack and destroy the base's thermal oscillator.
+Han confronts Kylo, calling him by his birth name, Ben, and implores him to abandon the dark side.
+Kylo seems to consider this, but he ultimately kills Han.
+Chewbacca shoots Kylo, injuring him, and sets off the explosives, allowing Poe to attack and destroy the base's thermal oscillator.

-Kylo pursues Rey and Finn into the woods.
-Kylo incapacitates Rey, and Finn uses the lightsaber to duel Kylo, but is overcome due to his lack of experience.
-Rey awakens, takes the lightsaber, and channels the Force to defeat Kylo in a duel; they are then separated by a fissure as the planet's surface begins to splinter.
+Kylo pursues Rey and Finn into the woods and incapacitates Rey.
+Finn uses the lightsaber to duel Kylo but is quickly defeated.
+Rey awakens, takes the lightsaber, and defeats Kylo in a duel.
 Snoke orders Hux to evacuate and bring Kylo to him to complete his training.
 Chewbacca saves Rey and the injured Finn, and they escape aboard the Falcon.
-As the Resistance forces flee, Starkiller Base explodes. awakens and reveals the rest of the map, which points to the oceanic planet Ahch-To.
+As the Resistance forces flee, Starkiller Base implodes and erupts into a star.
+R2-D2 awakens and reveals the rest of the map, which points to the oceanic planet Ahch-To.

 Rey, Chewbacca, and R2-D2 travel to Ahch-To on the Falcon.
-Rey finds Luke atop a cliff on a large island.
-Without a word, she presents him with his lightsaber.
+Rey finds Luke atop a cliff on a remote island and presents him with his lightsaber.